 For those who fancy a more relaxed affair, why not take a trip to Beacon Fell Country Park to sample Preston's neighbouring rural delights by foot.
 Bragging 271 acres of stunning woodland - with quirky sculptures and top views over the Forest of Bowland and Morecambe bay - it makes a great place to visit for those looking for something to do outdoors.

 Keep the theme of exploration trending with a choice of world restaurants and independent bars, offering something a little different from your usual restaurant set up.
-From tucking into some Korean cooking at Kimji to sampling some wine and deli nibbles in the underground wine bar, Winedown, you certainly won't be stuck for choice.
+From tucking into some Korean cooking at Kimji to sampling some experimental cocktails in the intimate Lonely People bar next to Winckley Square, you certainly won't be stuck for choice.